Hand Lettering Pens, Pencils & Brushes

 Tombow Fudenosuke Brush Pens

 I really enjoy using the Tombows for my quick and rough early concepts.
-I’ve experimented with both the hard and soft bodies, but I think I’m partial to the soft version of this particular brush pen.
+I’ve experimented with both the hard and soft bodies, and I’m partial to the hard version of this particular brush pen.
 I even tried the Twin Tip, which is pretty neat.
 It certainly doesn’t hurt to experiment with each of them.

 Pilot Pocket Brush Pen